buu-huu/turing-machine/README.md

 ![Turing GUI](images/turing.jpg)

 ### Alphabet
-The program currently has an alphabet of the following letters:
-- 1
-- a
-- b
-- Space
+You can use an alphabet of all letters or numbers.
+Internally, they are handled as strings.

 ### Configuration
 The initial state of the tape can be configured in the file `initial_state.txt`.
 The turing program has to be in a textfile.